Simplified State Space Layers for Sequence Modeling: Related work

 \section{Related work}

-S5 is most directly related to S4 and its other extensions, which we have discussed thoroughly thus far.
-However, there is a large body of literature on sequence modeling that uses similar ideas to those developed here.
-For example, prior work studied approximating nonlinear RNNs with stacks of linear RNNs connected by nonlinear layers, while also using parallel scans~\citep{sarkka2020temporal,martin2018parallelizing}. \citet{martin2018parallelizing} showed that several efficient RNNs, such as QRNNs~\citep{bradbury2016quasi} and SRUs~\citep{lei2017simple}, fall into a class of linear surrogate RNNs that can leverage parallel scans. \citet{kaul2020linear} also used parallel scans for an approach that approximates RNNs with stacks of discrete-time single-input, multi-output (SIMO) SSMs.
+S5 is most directly related to S4 and its other extensions, which we have discussed thoroughly.
+However, there is prior literature that uses similar ideas to those developed here.
+For example, prior work studied approximating nonlinear RNNs with stacks of linear RNNs connected by nonlinear layers, while also using parallel scans~\citep{martin2018parallelizing}. \citet{martin2018parallelizing} showed that several efficient RNNs, such as QRNNs~\citep{bradbury2016quasi} and SRUs~\citep{lei2017simple}, fall into a class of linear surrogate RNNs that can leverage parallel scans. \citet{kaul2020linear} also used parallel scans for an approach that approximates RNNs with stacks of discrete-time single-input, multi-output (SIMO) SSMs.
 However, S4 and S5 are the only methods to significantly outperform other comparable state-of-the-art nonlinear RNNs, transformers and convolution approaches.
 Our ablation study in Appendix \ref{app:ablation:disc_hippo} suggests that this performance gain over prior attempts at parallelized linear RNNs is likely due to the continuous-time parameterization and the HiPPO initialization.